jonathanwoahn/ezngrx/README.md

 This library is well suited for anyone that wants to use NGRX to manage large amount of entities, and wants standard CRUD type functionality with those entities.

-The main benefits of this library, our of the box, are:
+The main benefits of this library, out of the box, are:
 - Immediate connectivity of Redux Dev Tools
 - Detailed Action Logging
 - Offline Sync
-- Rapidly add new entities
+- Add fully operational state entities with a single line of code
 - Full CRUD functionality for all entities
 - All entity adaptors accessible
-- Easily connect with external data providers
+- Easily connect with external data providers and API's

 ### DynamicNgrxModule